 - 1.1.1.
-This document is the Thornbury Baptist Church (TBC) Vulnerable Persons Safeguarding Policy (The Policy).
+This document is the Thornbury Baptist Church (TBC) Safeguarding Policy (The Policy).
 It replaces all previous versions of The Policy. - 1.1.2.
-The Policy is modelled on the Churches' Child Protection Advisory Service (CCPAS) Safeguarding Standards. - 1.1.3.
-The Policy applies to all activities involving Vulnerable Persons that are organised or overseen or managed in any way by any member of TBC, whether on church premises or otherwise, or which are conducted as a joint activity with other organisations. - 1.1.4.
-The Policy is to be read by all those who are in a position of Leadership within TBC, whether that be the overall Leadership of the Church (Elders) or those who Lead or play a significant role in a Group or Activity involving Vulnerable Persons (for example Pastoral Workers, Children and Youth Team Leaders). - 1.1.5.
-Specific guidance for defined Groups of, or Activities involving, Vulnerable Persons will be created in the form of Safeguarding Quick Guides (Guide(s)).
+The Policy is modelled on the Thirtyone:eight Safeguarding Standards and takes account of Government legislation. - 1.1.3.
+The Policy applies to all activities involving Children (all those aged under 18) and Adults at Risk that are organised or overseen or managed in any way by any member of TBC on behalf of TBC, whether on church premises or otherwise, or which are conducted as a joint activity with other organisations.
+For the avoidance of doubt, it should be noted that "TBC premises" and "TBC activities" both include the Oasis (Thornbury) supported living project. - 1.1.4.
+The Policy is to be read by all those who are in a position of Leadership within TBC, whether that be the overall Leadership of the Church (Elders) or those who Lead or play a significant role in a Group or Activity involving Children or Adults at Risk (for example Pastoral Workers, Children and Youth Team Leaders). - 1.1.5.
+Specific guidance for defined Groups of, or Activities involving, Children or Adults at Risk will be created in the form of Safeguarding Quick Guides (Guide(s)).
 The Guides will have the same status as The Policy and are to be applied by all those who work with the Group or Activity covered by the appropriate Guide.
 It is the responsibility of those who lead the Group or Activity to ensure that the Guide is applied by the Workers for that Group or Activity.
-A list of Guides is at Annex A, this will be amended as Guides are created or deleted. - 1.1.6.
+A list of Guides is at Annex A, this will be amended as Guides are created or deleted.
+For Oasis (Thornbury) the Guide is a Policy in accordance with their governance procedures. - 1.1.6.
 Responsibility for maintaining and publishing The Policy and the Guides rests with the TBC Safeguarding Coordinator who will review The Policy once a year or more frequently if circumstances warrant.